electronicbots/electronicbots.github.io/tabs/about.md

 > <html><body><b><p style="color:#A52A2A;font-size:25px">Who Am I?</p></b></body></html>

 <b>Hello reader, My name is Mohammed or as known as<b> ```Z0ldyck```.
 I am a first-year student at Champlain College majoring in Cyber Security.
 I started learning about Network and Web Penetration Testing while I am in High School.
-Before High School, I had some experience with programming and Arduino.</b>
+Before High School, I had some experience with programming and Arduino.
+I will be sharing here everything that I learned related to Cyber Security.
+Most of my work will be based on Personal findings, HackTheBox, TryHackMe, Portswigger, and more.</b>
 <br>
 <br>